LearnersGuild/foundations-livecode-practice/pets/README.md

-takes an owner name as a parameter and returns a Promise that resolves to an array of pet objects for that species.
+takes an owner name as a parameter and returns a Promise that resolves to an array of pet objects for that owner.
 Each object should have the key "name".

 Example Promise resolution: